Engin-Boot/capture-behavior-of-a-visit-counter-AdarshSrivatsa98/needs-tech.md

 # Visit-counter technical needs

-Scenario: Recover across restarts of the server that runs the visit-counter
+## Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
+  Given:  Monitoring system is in use

-  When
+  When: visit-counter goes down :(

-  Then
+  Then Resume operation where it was left smoothly

-Scenario: Reconcile counts if the sensor is offline for a while
+## Scenario: Reconcile counts if the sensor is offline for a while

-  Given
+  Given: Monitoring system is in use
-  When
+  When: Sensor is offline for a while
-  Then
+  Then Resume operation where it was left smoothly